 Within the Springbank area, there exists areas of rich aggregate resources along both the Bow and Elbow Rivers that were deposited as glaciers retreated from the area and some legacy aggregate extraction sites remain within the community.
-However, as growth continues within the Springbank community, there is a risk of conflict arising if any new extraction sites are to be allowed in the community.
-Therefore, new aggregate extraction activities will not be supported within the Plan area.
+However, as growth continues within the Springbank community, there is a risk of conflict arising if any new extraction sites or processing sites are to be allowed in the community.
+Therefore, new aggregate extraction activities and processing activities will not be supported within the Plan area.
 Existing operations may continue to operate in line with existing approvals, but will be reclaimed and converted to appropriate uses once operations cease.